Eating a high fiber diet is your key to preventing future outbreaks of diverticulitis

 - Breastfeeding women: 29 grams

-As a precaution, you may want to avoid eating foods that contain seeds or nuts; such as popcorn, raisins, whole-kernel corn, and peanuts.
-A complete list of potential foods to avoid is available in this book as well.
+As a precaution, you may want to avoid eating certain foods that may aggravate your condition.
+A full list of foods to avoid for diverticulitis can be found on this page.